Omenranr/DigiBox2/README.md

  - Off-Chain storage : IPFS/Pinata,

  #### Launch
-  No specific requirements for a better understanding we advice you to get Ganache or metamask in order to interact freely with our Dapp.
+  No specific requirements for a better understanding we advise you to get Ganache or metamask in order to interact freely with our Dapp.
   Clone repo => npm install => cd client => npm start

+  This project uses Pinata to store data on IPFS, in order to run it correctly create a Pinata account add this variables to your environment:
+  REACT_APP_PINATA_SECRET_API_KEY=
+  REACT_APP_PINATA_API_KEY=

  ##### Project status
 Still in development, project being created, We will deliver a full functional project in Q4 2021.
 Stay tunned !
 To-Do list :